tjwielem/SalmonellaSourceAttribution/README.md

 # SalmonellaSourceAttribution
-Using Machine Learning to Determine the Geographical Source of Salmonella
+Using Machine Learning to Determine the Geographical Source of Salmonella Isolates